Austrian Postal Savings Bank

 It was constructed between 1904 and 1906 using then completely new reinforced concrete, and was opened on 17 December 1906.
-Extension was added between 1910 and 1912.
+An extension was added between 1910 and 1912.

-The building houses the headquarters of the Österreichische Postsparkasse (P.S.K.) bank, formerly the k.k.
-Postsparcassen-Amt (Imperial-Royal Postal Savings Office).
-It is located at Georg-Coch-Platz 2, in the first district Innere Stadt, next to the Ringstraße boulevard.
+The building houses the headquarters of the BAWAG P.S.K. bank, formerly the Österreichische Postsparkasse (P.S.K.) bank before its merger with BAWAG in 2005.
+It is located at Georg-Coch-Platz 2, in the first district Innere Stadt, next to the Ringstrasse boulevard.

 Exterior

 Up to eight stories high, the building occupies an entire city block.
-The façade is covered with square marble slabs and aluminum applications reminiscent of a money storage.
+The façade is covered with square marble slabs and aluminium applications reminiscent of a money storage.
 Granite slabs are attached to the lower and upper levels.
-The rivets with which the marble cladding seems to be fixed to the wall are purely ornamental and articulate the façade.
-Since the approximately 10 cm thick plates are kept in place by plaster, the rivets do not have supporting function.
-The use of marble makes the maintenance and cleaning of the facade very easy and inexpensive, important functional element in Wagner's design.
-Wagner greatly valued the aluminum, material perfected by Austrian chemist Carl Josef Bayer for industrial production.
+The rivets with which the marble cladding seems to be fixed to the wall are purely ornamental and articulate the facade.
+For a long time, it was believed that approximately 10 cm thick plates are kept in place solely by plaster, implying the iron bolts had no supporting function and were merely decorative "dummy nails."
+However, material analysis has revealed that these bolts were, in fact, "the means by which the thin marble slabs were secured over a bed of mortar".

+The use of marble makes the maintenance and cleaning of the façade very easy and inexpensive, important functional element in Wagner's design.
+Wagner greatly valued the aluminium, material perfected by Austrian chemist Carl Josef Bayer for industrial production.
 He used the material not only for the rivets, but also for other decorative elements on the outside and inside of the building, such as the portico columns and the central heating fans.
-The 4.3 meters high sculptures, for the first time made of cast aluminum and located on the attica of the building are work of Wagner long time collaborator Othmar Schimkowitz.
+The 4.3 meters high sculptures, for the first time made of cast aluminium and located on the attica of the building are work of Wagner long time collaborator Othmar Schimkowitz.
 The glass windows are partly a work of Leopold Forstner.